Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 out to get ya!

 The anti-Jem doll almost, anti-color and anti-fashion.
-This character was invented
+This character was created

-for the cartoon and never considered as a doll until this line came along.
+for the cartoon by Christy Marx and never considered as a doll until this line came along.

-what became the big question between those who liked the outcome, and
+what became the big question between those who liked the choice and those who

-used for Perry Marino and their Count Dracula doll, would fit the bad guy of the Jem world.
+used for Perry Marino and their Count Dracula doll, for the bad guy of the Jem world.

-chosen instead.
-But if you really feel you need a substitute for Eric, why not take a
+But if you really feel you need another substitute for Eric, why not take a

 look at the Color Infusion Declan Wake, Cinematic Convention edition, which shares Techrat's

-sculpt though, but with his hair and expression he can pass for Eric just as well as the official Eric.
+sculpt though, but with his hair and expression he can pass for Eric.

-his outfit looking a bit big and baggy, which is probably because IT made three layers
+Some thought this outfit turned out a bit big and baggy, which is probably because IT made three layers

 Doll specs: